kirjs/react-highcharts/.github/ISSUE_TEMPLATE.md

-Before Submitting an issue please reproduce it in stackblitz and post the link: https://stackblitz.com/edit/react-highcharts-demo
+🔥Before Submitting an issue 🔥

+Please reproduce your issue in stackblitz and post the link: https://stackblitz.com/edit/react-highcharts-demo